Sauroposeidon Facts

 Discovery

-Sauroposeidon was first described by Richard Cifelli in 2000.
+Sauroposeidon was first described by Matt Wedel, Richard Cifelli, and Scott Madsen in 2000.
 The original fossils were discovered at Antlers Formation, Oklahoma, USA.

 Sauroposeidon FAQ